The NUS Press Story

 NUS Press publishes academic books and journals, as well as general non-fiction.
 Our home market is Singapore and Southeast Asia, but our books are distributed internationally.
 We publish books of special relevance to Southeast Asia and we maintain a disciplinary focus on the humanities and social sciences.
 Books and memoirs meant mostly for a general audience and to be sold in bookshops are published under our Ridge Books imprint.
 We publish some 30 books a year.

-NUS Press currently publishes three academic journals: China: An International Journal (for the East Asian Institute at NUS), The Journal of Burma Studies (for the Center for Burma Studies, Northern Illinois University) and Southeast of Now: Directions in Contemporary and Modern Art in Asia.
+NUS Press currently publishes two academic journals: China: An International Journal (for the East Asian Institute at NUS) and Southeast of Now: Directions in Contemporary and Modern Art in Asia.
 We are accepting new journal proposals.
 Please contact us at npubox5[@]nus.edu.sg if you are interested to start a new journal.
 For more, see Journals.

 View our catalogues on Issuu here.